English level: A2, B1/B2

 Here is one suggestion:

-Then you read the text/sentences for them with the right word in the blanks.
+Then you read the text/sentences with the right word in the blanks.
 The first time they only listen.
 The second time, they must fill in the right word.
 (Have a short break between the sentences, so the students get time to discuss and write.)

-Remember, the text or sentences for this activity must contain a lot of CONTEXT CLUES, to make it possible for the student to pick out the correct word.
+Remember, the text or sentences for this activity must contain a lot of CONTEXT CLUES to make it possible for the student to pick out the correct word.